Golden Arches: Influence

 The term "Golden Arches" is sometimes used as metonym, symbolizing capitalism and globalization.
 In phrases such as the "Golden Arches Theory of Conflict Prevention" from 1996, it was once asserted, "No two countries that both have a McDonald's have ever fought a war against each other."
 The Golden Arches are used as McDonald's is one of the more prominent American corporations that have become global in their reach (along with Coca-Cola and Nike).

 The shape and color of the prominent space frame trusses used in the heavy-lift ship VB-10,000 have led some to nickname it the "Golden Arches".
+The Irish rock band U2 incorporated a 100-foot (30-meter) yellow, fibreglass parabolic arch into the set of their PopMart Tour of 1997–98, acting as a support structure for the centralized public address (PA) system, in reference to the McDonald's logo.
+Set designer Willie Williams recalled frontman Bono having a "secret fantasy to play a show underneath a set of gigantic golden arches".